UNCSciML/ICPO/README.md

 ## ✨ Getting Started
-Follow the steps below to set up the environment and run the **ME-ICRL** framework.
+Follow the steps below to set up the environment and run the **ME-ICPO** framework.

 ## Environment Setup